Tangerine-Community/Tangerine/docs/system-administrator/tangerine-nginx-ssl.md

 ```

-Exit the nginx container and add some configuration for autmatic updates of certificates
+Exit the nginx container and add some configuration for automatic updates of certificates
-Execute crontab –e and add the line below
+Execute `crontab -e` and add the line below

 ```
  0 3 * * * docker exec -it nginx certbot renew --post-hook "service nginx reload"